Baby’s Test Flight brought us to America’s First Capital City

 En route to Elfreth’s Alley from Independence Hall you’ll pass Betsy Ross’s house.
 Spoiler alert, while she was commissioned to sew over 50 flags by the US government, there’s no evidence that she truly created the FIRST American flag.

 If you don’t pick up a Cheesesteak in the Market, or wait in the long lines at Gino’s or Sonny’s, we enjoyed Jim’s Steaks on South St. The staff was especially friendly as well.
+You certainly wouldn’t want to miss out on cheesesteak while you’re in town.

 Check their event calendar for the dates of your trip to see if there are any festivities in the park.
 We had the chance to wander and admire some incredible artisans’ work at the Fine Craft Fair.